 - Demographics.
-The aging population is contributing to more income and safety focused objectives.
+The aging population is contributing to more income and safety-focused objectives.
 Today one in 10 Canadians are over the age of 65.
 Over the next 25 years, 1 in four Canadians will be over the age of 65.
 As the population gets older, the demand for income products should grow.

 - Income.
 In a world of uncertainty, investors are finding some comfort in the fact that some investments provide a regular steady flow of income.
 Income trusts are designed to pay this stream of income.
-Investors today like the notion of getting something back from their investment unlike stocks where returns are purely predicated on movements of price.
+Investors today like the notion of getting something back from their investment unlike stocks where returns are purely predicated on movements of the price.

 Are income trusts overvalued?

 The contraries tend to look at income trusts and the euphoria and back away.
-Many argue that income trust are overvalued.
-According to John Priestman, manager of the GGOF Monthly High Income Funds (one of the biggest income trust funds in Canada), “there are definitely some signs of overvaluation.
+Many argue that income trust is overvalued.
+According to John Priestman, manager of the GGOF Monthly High-Income Funds (one of the biggest income trust funds in Canada), “there are definitely some signs of overvaluation.
 After a great run, consolidation is appropriate and inevitable.”
 Priestman believes that there is a tug of war between excellent fundamentals and historically high valuations.
 He continues, “We are holding higher than normal cash values but it is not necessarily due to a bearish perspective.
 We have taken some profits and look to add to positions on pullbacks.”